 - Parameter estimation of ODEs

 - Circadian rhythms: transcriptioinal and post-transcriptional regulation, temperature compensation, and synchronization.

-- p53 in cancer: gamma irradiation induced p53 pulses, circadian rhythms of p53.
+- p53 oscillation: γ-irradiation induced p53 pulses, and circadian rhythms of p53.

 - Systems pharmacology: the effect of CK1𝛿/ɛ inhibitor PF-670462 on circadian phase.

 - Synthetic biology: genetic oscillations in synthetic bacterial microconsortia